For the Keyholder

 Physical Intimacy

-A vital reminder: enforced male chastity does not mean no sex.
-Shared physical intimacy remains an essential part of your relationship, and his enforced chastity should enhance, not diminish, these moments.
-Whether it's through unlocking for passionate encounters, engaging in extended foreplay without release, or exploring your sexual fantasies while he stays locked, the focus is on mutual pleasure and connection.
-Together, you can weave a balance of restraint and release that makes every moment together even more electric.
-See the Unlocking for Sex section for more discussion.
+A vital reminder: chastity does not mean no sex.
+Shared physical intimacy remains essential, and chastity should make it better, not scarcer.
+Whether it's through unlocking for encounters that feel electric from days of built-up wanting, engaging in extended touch without release, or exploring while he stays locked and every sensation is amplified, the focus stays on mutual pleasure and connection.
+See the Unlocking for Sex section for practical details.

 Finding Your Balance